xdubois/micro_orm/README.md

  Micro orm like Model implementation using PDO

- You need to define the attributs in your model and specify any relations.
+You can specify relations in your models

  This was an afternoon project, don't use it in production